ltroper/Securing-k8s-1/README.md

 In this guide, we demonstrated how to secure a Kubernetes cluster by implementing a "default deny" policy for ingress traffic using NetworkPolicy.
 This is a fundamental step in Kubernetes security, as it restricts pod-to-pod communication, helping to minimize potential attack vectors.

-In the next part of this series, we will explore how to refine these policies to allow necessary traffic while maintaining security.
+In the next part of this series, we will explore how to refine these policies to allow necessary traffic while maintaining security and other ways of securing your cluster.